Access Files Policy Report Partners Impact Data Pedagogy Framework The Dossier

 2. Universal Design (UDL)

 Rigorous history must be accessible history.
-The curriculum includes built-in 504 accommodations right out of the box.
-We provide "translated" modern-English primary sources, scaffolded vocabulary banks, and structured graphic organizers to support neurodivergent students and English Language Learners.
+The lesson plans are differentiated to provide "translated" modern-English primary sources, scaffolded vocabulary banks, and structured graphic organizers to support all learners.

 ACCESSIBILITY FIRST